bedirhan-kurt/bedirhan-kurt/README.md

 - 👋 Hi, I’m Bedirhan KURT.
 Also known as @DeepoweRs
 - 👀 I’m interested in Data Analysis, Front-end, and Video Editing.
-- 🌱 I’m currently learning Data Analysis.
+- 🌱 I’m currently learning about Data Analysis.
 - 🤝 I’m looking to collaborate on Data Analysis.
 - 📫 How to reach me "bedirhan_kurt_@outlook.com".